 An apology email is a letter written to apologize for one’s mistake or any sort of discomfort or harm caused.
 Companies often send apology letters to customers to retain them and mend up broken relationships.
 The text of such a message may include explanations for delays/mistakes/cancellations and offer incredibly attractive bonuses for clients to compensate for the inconvenience.

 A positive word of mouth can do wonders for your business, but you should know how to formulate emails not to repel customers.
 A cut-and-dried ‘I’m sorry for the inconvenience’ won’t make things better — people should see you’re really trying to alleviate their concerns!
+You have to put the customer at the center of your business.
+An apology letter should be under 300 words long.
+Use a free character counter to make sure your letter is not too short or too long.

 How to show customers that you’re geared up to help?
 Avoid certain formulations.
 Here’s an example of apology notes that are doomed to fail: